 Amaze fact sheet

-Start with the Amaze fact sheet, Fun Things to do for all Ages It’s packed with stuff – from support groups like Brighton Pebbles, to drama classes, youth clubs and sports clubs – and it’s updated each year.
+Start with the Amaze Fun Stuff Guide to leisure 2017 [pdf 1.3mb].
+It’s packed with stuff – from support groups like Brighton Pebbles, to drama classes, youth clubs and sports clubs – and it’s updated each year.
 Call the Amaze helpline for a copy, or print it off from our web site.
 If you can’t find what you want there, call the helpline and we can look into more options for you.
 Our web site’s also a rich source of information: have a look at our events listings.

 Brighton & Hove Council’s Family Information Service (FIS) has loads of information on childcare and play schemes and on children’s services across the city.
 FIS publishes details of school holiday activities throughout the year, including its ‘Summer Fun’ booklet, which covers the summer holidays.
 Summer Fun can be downloaded from the council website.